mattcroat/redesign/posts/sveltekit-and-websockets/sveltekit-and-websockets.md

 ## Table of Contents

-## The Problem

-SvelteKit by default doesn't have any special API for WebSockets as it's a priority for after SvelteKit has an official release.

-You can't open a web socket connection from a SvelteKit endpoint so to solve the problem you can create a separate server but that's awful and I'm tired of dealing with the Node modules ecosystem.
+## SvelteKit and WebSockets

+By the end of this post you're going to learn how to make WebSockets work in SvelteKit for development and production.

-If you're reading this in the future SvelteKit might have native support for WebSockets similar to how it does HTTP request methods so it might be worth it checking the documentation.
+If you're reading this in the future SvelteKit might have native support for WebSockets similar to how it does HTTP request methods so it might be worth checking the documentation.

 ```ts:endpoint.ts showLineNumbers
 export const  get: RequestHandler = async () => { /* ... */ }